 - Use a flexible handle nylon brush to loosen sediment and aluminum oxide on all accessible heating surfaces of the boiler.
-Be sure not to get brush stuck in heat exchanger! - After brushing and rinsing, remove any remaining loosened sediment using a shop vacuum with a snorkel attachment. - Inspect burner for any foreign matter in the flame ports or inside the burner.
-Any foreign matter should be removed by blowing with compressed air or vacuuming.
-If the burner cannot be cleaned, it must be replaced. - Reinstall burner and gaskets and position blower adapter assembly over studs.
+Be sure not to get brush stuck in heat exhanger! - After brushing and rinsing, remove any remaining loosened sediment using a shop vacuum with a snorkel attachment. - Inspect burner for any foreign matter in the flame ports or inside the burner.
+Any foreign matter should be removed by blowing with compressed air or vacuuming. - Reinstall burner and gaskets and position blower adapter assembly over studs.
 Install five nuts but do not tighten.
 Reinstall igniter and igniter gasket and fasten with two screws.
-Tighten five nuts holding blower adapter assembly. - Connect gas line to gas valve, pressure switch hose to gas valve and air inlet assembly, igniter wires, and gas valve wires. - 4.
-Visually inspect the condensate trap.
-Any foreign material visible in the condensate lines needs to be cleaned out as described below: - Inspect for sediment or blockage. - Flush out with water or vacuum. - Follow the instructions in Section VII, "Filling The Condensate Trap With Water." - 5.
+Tighten five nuts holding blower adapter assembly.

+• Connect gas line to gas valve, pressure switch hose to gas valve and air inlet assembly, igniter wires, and gas valve wires.

+3. Visually inspect the condensate trap.
+Any foreign material visible in the condensate lines needs to be cleaned out as described below:

+- Inspect for sediment or blockage. - Flush out with water or vacuum. - Follow the instructions in Section VII, "Filling The Condensate Trap With Water." - 4.
 Inspect the flue connector as follows: - Loosen the clamp on the vent tee side of the 2" flexible coupling that connects the vent tee to the exhaust port. - Inspect interior of vent tee.
 Any buildup of sediment on the inside surface must be cleaned. - Reconnect 2" flexible coupling to vent tee.